 When an author or the institution of the author has a relationship, financial or otherwise, with individuals or organizations that could influence the author’s work inappropriately, a conflict of interest may exist.
 Examples of potential conflicts of interest may include but are not limited to academic, personal, or political relationships; employment; consultancies or honoraria; and financial connections, such as stock ownership and funding.
 Although an author may not feel that there are conflicts, disclosure of relationships and interests that could be viewed by others as conflicts of interest affords a more transparent and prudent process.

 All authors for Prevention Science must complete this form and disclose any actual or potential conflict of interest.
-The Journal may publish such disclosures if judged to be important to readers.

 □ I have no potential conflict of interest pertaining to this Prevention Science submission.